kny5/fabacademy_antonio_anaya/docs/projects/for_replication.md

 ## BOM

-All this material was found in the inventory of [Agrilab](https://agrilab.unilasalle.fr).
+All this material was found in the inventory of [Agrilab](https://agrilab.unilasalle.fr) and was acquired from different vendors like [Digikey](https://www.digikey.com) check the lists bellow and find the suppliers in the links indicated.